mlc-mlapis/docs/src/documentation/overview/users.md

 You account is separate from a user belonging to a company.
 You can be user in multiple companies under the same account (login).

 ## Password change
-Password can by changed by clicking on your avatar in the upper right corner and going to the account setting page.
+Password can be changed by clicking on your avatar in the upper right corner and going to the account setting page.

 ## Password recovery
 You can recover your password (or set password to an account created through GitHub or GitLab) at app.zerops.io/password-recovery.
 Confirmation mail will be sent to your email address.